BenchR267/blog/content/post/POP_Network_2.md

 }
 ```

 First of all, there are some Errors defined via a **nested enum**.
-Thats very convenient since they are bound to the namespace `Client`.
+That's very convenient since they are bound to the namespace `Client`.
 There is one initializer which takes a baseUrl, an **authenticator** which I will describe in a moment and a timeout in seconds.
 Those three values are also stored in properties which might also be part of the interface but I removed them from this view for **clarity**.

 The rest of the API are methods for each possible **http method**.
 Since every method that starts a request takes a **generic endpoint** it forces via the **type system** that only endpoints can be used that support the given http method.

-To make this more clear, think about this arbitrary endpoint:
+To make this more clearly, think about this arbitrary endpoint:

 ```Swift
 struct MessageEndpoint: POST, DELETE {